tomdesair/tus-java-server/README.md

 [![Build Status](https://travis-ci.com/tomdesair/tus-java-server.svg?branch=master)](https://travis-ci.com/github/tomdesair/tus-java-server) [![Test Coverage](https://coveralls.io/repos/github/tomdesair/tus-java-server/badge.svg)](https://coveralls.io/github/tomdesair/tus-java-server) [![Codacy Badge](https://api.codacy.com/project/badge/Grade/d57e97c51d76419498fa69dd25e2bcee)](https://www.codacy.com/app/tom.desair/tus-java-server?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=tomdesair/tus-java-server&amp;utm_campaign=Badge_Grade) [![Bugs](https://sonarcloud.io/api/project_badges/measure?project=me.desair.tus%3Atus-java-server&metric=bugs)](https://sonarcloud.io/dashboard?id=me.desair.tus%3Atus-java-server) [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=me.desair.tus%3Atus-java-server&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=me.desair.tus%3Atus-java-server) [![Duplicated Lines](https://sonarcloud.io/api/project_badges/measure?project=me.desair.tus%3Atus-java-server&metric=duplicated_lines_density)](https://sonarcloud.io/dashboard?id=me.desair.tus%3Atus-java-server)

 # tus-java-server
 This library can be used to enable resumable (and potentially asynchronous) file uploads in any Java web application.
 This allows the users of your application to upload large files over slow and unreliable internet connections.
 The ability to pause or resume a file upload (after a connection loss or reset) is achieved by implementing the open file upload protocol tus (https://tus.io/).
 This library implements the server-side of the tus v1.0.0 protocol with [all optional extensions](#tus-protocol-extensions).

 The Javadoc of this library can be found at https://tus.desair.me/.
-The following Java versions are supported: 7, 8, 9, 10 and 11.
+The following Java versions are supported: 8, 9, 10, 11 and 17.

 ## Quick Start and Examples
-The tus-java-server library only depends on Java Servlet API 3.1 and some Apache Commons utility libraries.
+The tus-java-server library only depends on Jakarta Servlet API 6.0 and some Apache Commons utility libraries.
 This means that (in theory) you can use this library on any modern Java Web Application server like Tomcat, JBoss, Jetty...
 By default all uploaded data and information is stored on the file system of the application server (and currently this is the only option, see [configuration section](#usage-and-configuration)).

 You can add the latest stable version of this library to your application using Maven by adding the following dependency:

     <dependency>
       <groupId>me.desair.tus</groupId>
       <artifactId>tus-java-server</artifactId>
-      <version>1.0.0-2.0</version>
+      <version>1.0.0-3.0-SNAPSHOT</version>
     </dependency>

-The main entry point of the library is the `me.desair.tus.server.TusFileUploadService.process(javax.servlet.http.HttpServletRequest, javax.servlet.http.HttpServletResponse)` method.
-You can call this method inside a `javax.servlet.http.HttpServlet`, a `javax.servlet.Filter` or any REST API controller of a framework that gives you access to `HttpServletRequest` and `HttpServletResponse` objects.
+The main entry point of the library is the `me.desair.tus.server.TusFileUploadService.process(jakarta.servlet.http.HttpServletRequest, jakarta.servlet.http.HttpServletResponse)` method.
+You can call this method inside a `jakarta.servlet.http.HttpServlet`, a `jakarta.servlet.Filter` or any REST API controller of a framework that gives you access to `HttpServletRequest` and `HttpServletResponse` objects.
 In the following list, you can find some example implementations:

 * [Detailed blog post by Ralph](https://golb.hplar.ch/2019/06/upload-with-tus.html) on how to use this library in [Spring Boot in combination with the Tus JavaScript client](https://github.com/ralscha/blog2019/tree/master/uploadtus).
 * [Resumable and asynchronous file upload using Uppy with form submission in Dropwizard (Jetty)](https://github.com/tomdesair/tus-java-server-dropwizard-demo)